TheJJ/ceph-cheatsheet/README.md

 ### PGs not starting

+To just let a pg try establishing its connection between OSDs, do `ceph pg repeer $pgid`.

 It very often helps to **restart or repeer the acting primary** of a problematic PG.
-Also, if you do `ceph pg $pgid` query, you can see what peers the PG interacts with (primary, backfill-target, ...).
+Also, if you do `ceph pg $pgid` query, you can see what OSD peers the PG interacts with (primary, backfill-target, ...).
 Restarting those can also help.
 For example, I got a funny `active+remapped` when several PGs chose an OSD as backfill target.
-After restarting that, the PGs became active again.
+After restarting that OSD, the PGs became active again.

 If the PG hangs in `down` or `unknown`, you can figure out their 'last primary' with `ceph pg map $pgid`.